google review

 • The patient will experience little to no pain or sensitivity at all.

-Cosmetic Dental Fillings Placement Procedure
+Cosmetic Dental Fillings Placement Procedure.
+How is it done?

 The placement procedure starts with the dentist removing all tooth decay that was present.
 If the tooth decay had spread below the tooth’s enamel layer, then the patient would need to be numbed or provided anaesthetic.